virendragit/SwiftUI-PracticeKit/Prepration.md

 👉 Given your 13 years iOS experience + leadership background, the key is to show breadth (architecture, DevOps, cross-platform awareness) without losing depth (iOS expertise).

-Would you like me to draft a focused roadmap with learning resources (articles, courses, GitHub projects) for each of the sections (Core iOS, DevOps, Testing, Security, Cross-Platform), so you can follow a structured weekly plan?
+Would you like me to draft a focused roadmap with learning resources (articles, courses, GitHub projects) for each of the sections (Core iOS, DevOps, Testing, Security, Cross-Platform), so you can follow a structured weekly plan.

+TBA